Do you need to encourage some inspiration from you team? Help is at hand..

 Look at problems in different ways.
 Get the group to change their perspective on the problem.
 Once people “lock into” one way of looking at things the idea flow will slow to a tickle.
 Have people take a new persona.
 Ask them to look at the issue from the perspective of another group – accounting, HR, or sales for example.
 Ask them to think about how their Grandmother or an 8 year old would solve the problem.
 These are simple ways to force people into a new perspective and the new perspectives will generate more ideas.

 Make novel combinations.
 The ideas that land on the flip chart or whiteboard in a brainstorming session are typically considered individually.
 Have the group look at the initial list and look for ways to combine the ideas into new ones.
+Or, if you want to take the creative process a step further, use Picker Wheel to generate random combinations of words or ideas.
+This tool is often used in brainstorming sessions because it helps break the ice and encourages people to think creatively.
+This can be used as an additional source of inspiration when it is time to come up with something new.

 Force relationships.
 Once a group is finished with their initial list, provide them with words, pictures or objects.
 The objects can be random items, the words can come from a randomly generated list or from pictures in magazines or newspapers.
 When people have their random word, picture or item, have them create connections between the problem and their item.
 Use questions like, “How could this item solve our problem?”
 What attributes of this item could help us solve our problem?”